pixop/video-compare/README.md

     video-compare -w 1280x720 video1.mp4 video2.mp4

-Size the window to fit the usable display bounds while maintaining the video’s aspect ratio.
+Size the window to fit the usable display bounds while maintaining the video's aspect ratio.
 This option adjusts for elements like taskbars or OS menus.
 Ideal for maximizing the viewing area while keeping the video dimensions proportional to the screen: